Flywillant History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Flywillant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Flywillant family to Ireland
+Migration of the Flywillant family

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Flywillant Ann Flewelling who purchased land in Virginia in 1643 and in the same year Thomas Flewelling settled in a nearby piece of property.